stringzzz/VIKA_Zero/README.md

 VIKA_Zero: Vanishing Illusion Key Automator Zero

 An ongoing encryption system project.
+Candidate A is fully up and running, it just needs deeper analysis that I'm currently not capable of.

 I chose the name VIKA many years ago when I coded my first few encryption systems, and wow, they were